 Did you get a letter recently from your super fund about protecting your super?

 In February 2019, changes proposed in the 2018 budget became law, and if action isn’t taken then inactive superannuation accounts could lose their insurance.
-The changes are due to commence from 1 July 2019, however there are steps you may need to take now to ensure the best outcome for you.
+The changes are due to commence from 1 July 2019,

 A recent survey of SMSFs revealed that estate planning is the highest unmet need for advice, estimated to affect 59,000 funds which equates to about 10% of the total number of SMSFs in Australia.
 Given demographic trends and the continued growth of SMSF numbers in Australia, this advice gap looks set to rise over time.

 How much superannuation should I have for my age?

 As of July 2014, employers have been required to contribute 9.5% into superannuation, however individuals are able to contribute further.

 According to The Association of Superannuation Funds of Australia’s (ASFA) Retirement Standard,